 Storey said she hasn’t talked about her sexual orientation …

 Pop-Culture | Posted by Julie Z on 04/22/2012

 Nite Jewel is the performing moniker of Ramona Gonzalez.
 She is a composer, songwriter, and multimedia artist from Los Angeles, California, where she has exhibited a number of video and sound installation pieces.
 A recent sound installation entitled “The Question Concerning Technology” has been transcribed to traditional notation by Human Ear Music founder, Jason Grier.
 She has collaborated with Julia Holter and Cole M.G.N. of Haunted Graffiti, curated two exhibitions at the Tiny Creatures gallery, and performed the work of Michael Pisaro.
 She was a philosophy student at Occidental College in Eagle Rock, Los Angeles.

 The Nite Jewel project is a remarkable combination of revisionist Bronx pop and hazy musical impressionism.
-Like her ex-pop peers, Ariel Rosenberg and Geneva Jacuzzi, she records solely on portable 8-track cassette deck, often composing …
+Like her ex-pop peers, Ariel Rosenberg and Geneva Jacuzzi, she records solely on portable 8-track cassette deck, …